elidoran/chain-builder/docs/README.coffee.md

 2. `chain.add()` - passing multiple function arguments (not an array) will be treated as an array of those functions
 3. the array can be changed which will affect any currently running chain executions (async) when they attempt to retrieve the next function to call
 4. be careful to ensure [advanced context manipulations](#advanced-contexts) don't break others' functions

+### Execution: Events

+The chain emits these events:

+1. add: when functions are added to the chain
+2. remove: when functions are removed from the chain
+3. start: when a chain execution starts
+4. pause: when `control.pause()` is called
+5. resume: when the `resume` function, returned from `control.pause()`, is called
+6. stop: when `control.stop()` is called
+7. fail: when `control.fail()` is called
+8. disable: when `control.disable()` or `chain.disable()` is called
+9. enable: when `chain.enable()` is called *and* its target actually needed enabling
+10. done: when the chain is done executing because all functions have been run, or, because stop/fail were called

 ## Execution: Control